-The New Westminster facility is situated on approximately 31 hectares of land.
-The plant operates four oil cylinders, one water-borne cylinder and a fixation chamber, with a total annual production capacity of over

-88,000 cubic metres.
+The New Westminster facility operates three oil cylinders, two water-borne cylinders and a fixation chamber, with a total annual production capacity of over 88,000 cubic metres.
 The plant is also equipped with a pole peeler and a double track dry kiln.
-The plant produces mainly poles and piling, primarily for the North American market and is located near Vancouver on both the CPR system and the Burlington Northern Santa Fe ("BN") main lines.
+The plant produces mainly poles and piling, primarily for the North American market and is located near Vancouver on both the CPKC system and the Burlington Northern Santa Fe ("BN") main lines.
 It has easy truck access to Western North American markets in addition to Western ports for offshore export shipping.

-For the year ended December 31, 2022, capital improvements amounted to approximately \$6.0 million, primarily for a new treating cylinder and yard road repairs.
+For the year ended December 31, 2023, capital improvements amounted to approximately \$1.6 million, primarily for upsizing a treating cylinder, a CCA Conversion and for a conversion of two additional treatment cylinders from Penta oil-based pressure treatment to Creosote oil-based pressure treatment ("Creosote Conversion").